 John R. Justice Student Loan Repayment Program

-- Meet the definition of an eligible prosecutor or public defender in the State of Iowa (see definitions in Appendix A and Appendix B of the application);
+- Meet the definition of an eligible prosecutor or public defender in the State of Iowa (see definitions in Appendix A and Appendix B of the new recipient application);

 - Complete and file annual applications by the deadline established by the Iowa College Aid.
 If funds remain available after the application deadline, the Iowa College Aid will continue to accept applications;